facebookexperimental/moq-encoder-player/src/moq/README.md

 immediately (delivery is async).
-Pass [`NewGroupOptions`](#newgroupoptions) to **start a new group** (e.g. a video keyframe) with a publisher priority; omit it to append to the current group. `extensionHeaders` are MoQ object extension headers (e.g. MoQMI metadata). `callback` fires once the object is written.
+Pass [`NewGroupOptions`](#newgroupoptions) to **start a new group** (e.g. a video keyframe) with a publisher priority; omit it to append to the current group. `extensionHeaders` are MoQ object extension headers (e.g. LOC metadata). `callback` fires once the object is written.

 The returned object's `status` is **`dropped`** (nothing sent) when:
 - the track is `closed`,